superatomic/homebrew-caveats/README.md

 To see caveats for a formula:

-    $ brew caveats redis mysql
+    $ brew caveats redis
     ==> redis
     To start redis now and restart at login: brew services start redis
     Or, if you don't want/need a background service you can just run:
       /usr/local/opt/redis/bin/redis-server /usr/local/etc/redis.conf

-    ==> mysql
-    We've installed your MySQL database without a root password.
-To secure it run: mysql_secure_installation

-    MySQL is configured to only allow connections from localhost by default

-    To connect run:
-        mysql -u root

-    To start mysql now and restart at login: brew services start mysql
-    Or, if you don't want/need a background service you can just run:
-      /usr/local/opt/mysql/bin/mysqld_safe --datadir\=/usr/local/var/mysql

-This is also valid for casks:
+This also works for casks:

     $ brew caveats macfuse
     ==> macfuse